-Saint Louis University's Department of Fine and Performing Arts is made up of four programs: art history, music, studio art and theatre.
-Each emphasizes a different discipline but all encourage reflection on the world around us through art.
-In this way, we discover an excellent opportunity to study humanity, aesthetics and cultural practices through theory and practice.
+Saint Louis University's Department of Fine and Performing Arts is made up of four programs: art history, music, studio art, and theatre and dance.
+Each program emphasizes a different discipline, but all encourage reflection on the world around us through art.
+In our classes and arts experiences, we offer an excellent opportunity to study humanity, aesthetics and culture through theory and practice.

 The arts are integral to the moral foundations and the humanistic spiritual values embodied by the Jesuit educational mission.
 The arts reflect and shape society and have the power to advocate for positive social change.